Pedrohf360/Pedrohf360/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Abas Online (visit us at https://abas.online);
+- 🔭 I’m currently working at Abas Online as a Software developer (visit us at https://abas.online);
-- ⚡ Using MEAN Stack, most of the time;
+- ⚡ Using MEAN Stack, most of the time: MongoDB, Express.js, Angular 2+, Node.js;
+- 🎒 Gratuated at PUC Minas in Information Systems course (2020)

 To see more informations: